jpmorganchase/salt-ds/.changeset/eighty-jars-explain.md

 ---
-"@salt-ds/core": minor
 "@salt-ds/lab": minor
 ---

-Moved `MultilineInput` from lab to core
+Remove MultilineInput from labs and promote to core